microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/aks.md

 Moving binary to "C:\Users\User\.azure-kubelogin\kubelogin.exe" from "C:\Users\User\AppData\Local\Temp\tmp56tfm9jk\bin\windows_amd64\kubelogin.exe"
 ```

-Now we installed the command line tools for our kubernetes cluster, we might need to restart our powershell.
+> [!NOTE]
+> After installing kubectl on our kubernetes cluster, we might need to open a new powershell session and may need to log in again as described in [Deploy an AKS cluster](#deploy-an-aks-cluster).

 ## Get AKS credentials